CarlG96/ultima-gym/README.md

 Here is a list of the more problematic bugs that I encountered when building the Ultima Gym website.

 * CSS Validation
-    * Problem: When run through the CSS validator, the code had a feew errors.
-These errors were that some of my margin properties were set to 'none', which is not valid; also the font 'PT Sans' was not wrapped in quotation marks to make it obvious the two words representes one font-style.
+    * Problem: When run through the CSS validator, the code had a few errors.
+These errors were that some of my margin properties were set to 'none', which is not valid; also the font 'PT Sans' was not wrapped in quotation marks to make it obvious the two words represent one font-style.
     * Fix: As the margin properties were having no effect on the website I removed them and wrapped the 'PT Sans' font in quotation marks.

 * Widths and Scrollbars